TikhonJelvis/website/drafts/Generating Mazes with Inductive Graphs/index.md

         go (_:ns)                          = go ns g
 ```

-The interesting logic is in the helper `go` function.
+The core logic is in the helper `go` function.
 It takes two arguments: a list, which is the stack of nodes to visit, and the remainder of the graph.

 The first two lines of `go` are the base cases.
 If we either don't have any more nodes on the stack or we've run out of nodes in the graph, we're done.